thesofproject/sof-docs/developer_guides/firmware/mem-mgmt.rst

 * Provides flexible ``malloc``/``free`` operations.

-* Since the runtime zone is separated from the system zone, any adjustments and complex usage scenarios do not interface with the system allocations.
+* Since the runtime zone is separated from the system zone, adjustment and complex usage scenarios do not interface with system allocations.

 .. graphviz:: images/runtime-zone.dot
   :caption: Runtime Zone